FilipinoGambino/FilipinoGambino.github.io/_posts/2022-06-05-combined-arms-part-1.md

 The purpose of this series is to showcase a project to potential employers.

 ## The Environment
 There are 2 teams contained in a 45x45 map and each team is composed of 45 melee units and 36 ranged units.
-Melee units have a shorter range for both attack and movement than their ranged coutnerparts, but have more health.
+Melee units have a shorter range for both attack and movement than their ranged counterparts, but have more health.
 The agents also slowly regenerate a small amount of their missing health since it takes multiple attacks to kill an agent.

 ## Imports
 ```python